cmaximb/DissertaionMuseumGuideProj/Assets/guide.md

 ## Executable

-The executable is generated from a setup including two rigs.
+The executable is generated from a setup including two rigs (perhaps less for smaller file executable).
 The "always assign alignments" boolean is set to true, so the alignment phase will be included every time the executable is run.
 The other inspector values are as follows:

 - Proximity to switch: Set to 3.
 - Rigged Model Follow speed: Set to 2.
 - Rigged Model Rotation speed: Set to 5.
-- Rigged Model Stopping distance: Set to 4.
+- Rigged Model Stopping distance: Set to 2.5.

 Running the executable will first use the alignment phase for both talks.
 Then, the user enters the game scene, where they may navigate the environment.
 Red circles will appear at each talk location.
 Entering these thresholds will play a demonstratory volumetric video talk.
 Walking out of the threshold will convert the avatar back to its rigged form, where it will continue to follow the player.